Anthony Joshua: Joshua vs. Dubois

 On 26 June 2024, IBF interim heavyweight champion Daniel Dubois was elevated to full IBF champion after the title was vacated by former opponent, Oleksandr Usyk.
 On the same day, it was announced that Joshua would be challenging Dubois for the title on 21 September 2024 at Wembley Stadium in London, in what would be Joshua's thirteenth world title fight.

 The fighters weighed in the day before their fight in front of Nelson's Column at Trafalgar Square, in London.
-Joshua weighed in at 252.5 lbs, almost 4 lbs heavier than Dubois' weight of 248.6 lbs.
-This was marginally heavier for Joshua compared to his fight against Francis Ngannou 6 months previously, while Dubois' weight was a new career-heaviest for him, 3 lbs heavier than his previous record.
+Joshua weighed in at 252.5 lb, almost 4 lb heavier than Dubois' weight of 248.6 lb.
+This was marginally heavier for Joshua compared to his fight against Francis Ngannou 6 months previously, while Dubois' weight was a new career-heaviest for him, 3 lb heavier than his previous record.

 Dubois, despite being the reigning IBF champion, walked to the ring first "very composed, almost seemingly too relaxed" whilst Joshua entered the ring second and "seemed tight during his ring walk", according to Joseph Santoliquito of The Ring.
 Joshua lost the fight by knockout in the fifth round, being dropped in the first, third, fourth and fifth rounds.
 The result was considered a major upset, as Dubois was the pre-betting underdog going into fight.
 Dubois immediately started boxing aggressively, and knocked Joshua to the canvas at the end of the first round with a huge overhand right to Joshua's chin.
 Joshua was able to beat the count, but seemed to be on unsteady legs as the bell signalled the end of the first round.
 Momentum seemed to be in Dubois' favour, and he knocked Joshua down for the second time in round 3 with a left to the chin: Joshua's gloves had touched the canvas, but the referee allowed Dubois to continue unloading punches which eventually did trigger an official knockdown.
 The fourth round saw Joshua hit the canvas twice more, although one of those occasions was ruled a slip.
 In the fifth round, Joshua seemed to find a way back into the fight when he landed a right hand which seemed to force Dubois back into a corner.
 However, Dubois caught Joshua on the chin with a counter right hand as Joshua was attempting to land a right uppercut of his own, which sent Joshua sprawling to the canvas again, and this time unable to beat the count.
 The fight was called off after 59 seconds of the fifth round, with Dubois retaining his IBF heavyweight title via fifth round knockout.
 Over the five rounds, Dubois landed 79 of his 196 punches thrown with a connect rate of 40% and Joshua landed only 32 of his 117 punches thrown with a connect rate of 27%.